 The West End is home to a number of the City of Vancouver’s most famous landmarks and places of interest including the following:

-- Davie Village – the area of shops, bars and restaurants along Davie Street in the West End where Vancouver’s gay subculture is most prominent.
+- Davie Village – the area of shops, bars and restaurants along Davie Street in the where Vancouver’s gay sub-culture is most prominent.

 - False Creek – the body of water that stretches from Sunset Beach and the Burrard Street Bridge in the West End to Science World.
 (Also located along False Creek are Yaletown, the Olympic Village and Granville Island.)

-- English Bay – a large body of water off the coast of Vancouver as well as the name of Vancouver’s world-famous beach that’s located near the corner of Denman Street and Davie.
+- English Bay – the large body of water off the coast of Vancouver as well as the name of Vancouver’s world-famous beach that’s located near the corner of Denman Street and Davie.

 - Lost Lagoon – a small lake in Stanley Park at the edge of the West End.

-- Roedde House Museum – a heritage building at 1415 Barclay Street.
-It’s a museum where live music performances sometimes take place.
+- Roedde House Museum – a heritage building and museum at 1415 Barclay Street.

-- Stanley Park – Vancouver’s famous urban park that’s home to a large forest, miniature train, totem poles, the Vancouver Aquarium, stunning 360-degree views and a seawall that goes all around the perimeter of park.
+- Stanley Park – Vancouver’s famous urban park.
+It’s home to a large forest, miniature train, totem poles, the Vancouver Aquarium, stunning 360-degree views and a seawall that wraps around the perimeter of park.

 - Sunset Beach – a long sandy beach near the entrance to False Creek by the Burrard Street Bridge and across the water from Vanier Park (where a number of Vancouver’s main museums are located).

 - West End Farmers Market – a weekly market on Comox Street where local farmers and artisans sell fresh produce, crafts and home-baked goods on Saturdays from late May until October.

 In addition to the above attractions and places of interest, the West End is also home to a number of especially interesting roads including the following: